ARM-software/armour/docs/CP.md

 getCurrentTime      | `() -> i64`

 ### onboarding policy evaluation

-The evaluation of the onboarding may involve
+The evaluation of the onboarding may involve state (DB) access and update when using the ``ControlPlane::*`` primitives.

 ### global policy specialization